In the Region of Ice (short story): Plot

-"In the Region of Ice" is told from of third-person point-of-view by an omniscient narrator.
+"In the Region of Ice" is told from a third-person point-of-view by an omniscient narrator.
 The focal character is a nun in her early thirties, Sister Irene.

 The setting is a Catholic school in the upper Mid-west.
 Sister Irene teaches literature; her existence is limited to performing her academic duties.
 Despite the cynicism of her colleagues and her mediocre students, she remains both intellectually acute and dedicated to her calling.

 When a new student, Allen Weinstein, sits in on her class on Shakespeare, he engages her in a strident exchange concerning Hamlet.
 He appears to be highly literate and intellectually engaged.
 Sister Irene is impressed.
 Meeting after class in her office, she discovers that he is emotionally juvenile and rather vulgar, but otherwise brilliant.
 The 20-something Allen Weinstein, who is seeking a master's degree, has recently been kicked out of the history department for insulting comments he made to his professor.
 Inspired by the nun's intellectual rigor, Allen wants to change his major to English, and she consents to sponsor him.

 Sister Irene is intrigued and troubled by the youth.
 She is both repelled and drawn to him, recognizing that he is suffering emotionally.
 However, she is entirely unequipped, and unwilling, to engage with him on a human level, which is what the boy seeks.
 She finds the prospect terrifying.

 Sister Irene discovers that he has been in and out of a mental hospital, to which his father, disgusted with his son's behavior, has had him committed.
 Allen desperately wishes to live with his parents, but his father callously declines due to his erratic outbursts.

 Sister Irene dreads that Allen's overtures may hold out an opportunity for her to emerge from her isolation.
 The nun is forced to confront her faith: "She was alone, and no one could help her; he was making her into a Christian, and to her that was a mystery...a magnificent and terrifying wonder."

 Released from the hospital, Allen visits Sister Irene and tells of the abuse he had endured at the hands of the doctors and nurses.
 She wishes to take his hand to show her sympathy, but dares not.
 Allen, who is fleeing to Canada in winter, asks for $10 for bus fare north, but she insists she has no money.
 The boy becomes enraged at the nun's refusal to help him in his flight.
 He brutally denounces her and flees the campus office.

 A year passes.
-Sister Irene learns that Allen has committed suicide by drowning in Quebec.
+Sister Irene learns that Allen has ended his life by drowning in Quebec.
 She attempts to suppress any sense of remorse, rationalizing the she had already given her life to Christ: "If she could have felt guilt, she thought, she might at least have been able to feel something."